juliemturner/juliemturner.github.io/content/post/edit-item-property-pane/index.md

   //Function to display the property pane. protected getPropertyPaneConfiguration(): IPropertyPaneConfiguration {
-    //isRenderedByWebPart is true when the property pane is being opened becuase of a code call and false if it's being opened due to the user clicking the web parts edit icon. if(this.context.propertyPane.isRenderedByWebPart()) return this.getItemPropertyPaneConfiguration();
+    //isRenderedByWebPart is true when the property pane is being opened because of a code call and false if it's being opened due to the user clicking the web parts edit icon. if(this.context.propertyPane.isRenderedByWebPart()) return this.getItemPropertyPaneConfiguration();
     return this.getWebPartPropertyPaneConfiguration();
   }